 Understanding ADHD Medication: A Balanced Look at the Science

 ADHD medication can be a controversial topic online.
 Is it safe?
 Does it change who you are?
 What does the science actually say?In this episode, Skye talks with Dr. Ryan Sultan, psychiatrist, researcher, and founder of Integrative Psychiatry in NYC, about what medication does in the brain and what decades of studies reveal about its effects.
 This is not medical advice - it’s a clear, evidence-based conversation to help you understand your options.What we cover:How ADHD medication affects dopamine and focusThe difference between stimulant and non-stimulant medicationsWhy safety and addiction concerns often get misunderstoodHow to approach treatment decisions from an informed placeHow to know if your treatment plan needs adjustmentThe role of therapy, structure, and lifestyle alongside medicationDr.
 Ryan Sultan, MD is a double board-certified psychiatrist, Assistant Professor of Clinical Psychiatry at Columbia, and the Founder & Medical Director of Integrative Psychiatry in Chelsea, NYC, and Miami, FL.
 He leads NIH-funded research on ADHD and comorbidities and has published in JAMA, The Journal of Adolescent Health, and JAACAP.
 Clinically, he works with children and adults navigating conditions like anxiety, depression, and substance use.Medical Disclaimer:This episode is for educational purposes only and does not constitute medical advice.Skye Waterson is not a medical doctor and does not make treatment recommendations.Always consult a qualified healthcare professional before making any decisions about diagnosis, medication, or treatment for ADHD or any other condition.P.S.
-If you feel like the bottleneck in your business and life feels like chaos, Click here to take the Focused Balanced Growth Quiz.
-We’ll discuss your struggles and explore systems to support you to grow without the overwhelm.
+If you can’t get traction in your business and every day brings more unfinished tasks, click here to apply for a call with me.
+We’ll outline your goals and identify an ADHD-friendly system to help you build momentum and grow revenue before Christmas.

 --------